 In 2013, Bill had a broken vertebrae and had undergone a kyphoplasty – an elective surgery designed to help patients suffering from painful vertebral compression fractures – about five days later he experienced a stroke.
-He was taken to the emergency department (ED) at Long Beach Memorial and was later admitted.
+He was taken to the emergency department (ED) at Long Beach Medical Center and was later admitted.
 While he was recovering, he worked with a physical therapist to strengthen his muscles that were affected by the stroke.

 A few years after Bill’s first stroke, he was golfing, fishing and hunting regularly.
 In 2016, his world was flipped upside down again.
 Bill suffered a second stroke.
 It also was discovered that he had an abdominal aortic aneurysm – an enlarged area in the lower part of the aorta, the major blood vessel that supplies blood to the body.

 The aneurysm was large enough that there was a risk of it rupturing, but Bill wasn’t going to let that get the best of him.
-He enlisted the help of a trusted friend and colleague from his time as a Chief Financial Officer at a local Southern California hospital – Rodney White, M.D., medical director, Vascular Surgery Program, MemorialCare Heart & Vascular Institute, Long Beach Memorial.
+He enlisted the help of a trusted friend and colleague from his time as a Chief Financial Officer at a local Southern California hospital – Rodney White, M.D., medical director, Vascular Surgery Program, MemorialCare Heart & Vascular Institute, Long Beach Medical Center.

 “A good rule of thumb for medical professionals is to never treat friends or family,” says Dr. White.
 “But, when Bill asked for my help, I couldn’t say no.”